sjproctor/learn-academy-assessments/Week-5-Assessment/interview-questions.md

+3. What is a migration?
+Why would you use one?

+  Migrations describe the shape of the database.
+Migrations are used to make edits to the schema.
+Migrations are generated in the command line and run with the command $ rails db:migrate.
+It also allows for version control within an application.

-3. Why is it important to have validations in your application?
+3. (Not using this question)  Why is it important to have validations in your application?

   Your answer: Validations prevent dirty data from being stored in your database.
 They also increase security by only saving qualified user information.